iridiumcao/iridiumcao.github.io/python/exporting_and_importing_python_packages.md

 vboxapi==1.0
 ```

-Save the above output to a plain text file, assumed it is `requirements.txt`, which will be used by `pip3 install`.
+Save the above output to a plain text file, assuming it is `requirements.txt`, which will be used by `pip3 install`.

-Remind. `pip3 list` shows packages too, but it can NOT be imported by `pip3 install`.
+Note that `pip3 list` shows packages too, but it cannot be imported by `pip3 install`.

 ## 2. Install the Package List